apache/iceberg/CONTRIBUTING.md

 ## Pull Request Process

-Pull requests are the preferred mechanism for contributing to Iceberg.
-PRs will be automatically labeled based on the content by our github-actions labeling bot.
-Although it is not required, if the PR is related to an issue, it's helpful to prefix your PR title with the issue number surrounded by brackets, for example `Closes #1234 <PR title>`.
+Pull requests are the preferred mechanism for contributing to Iceberg
+* PRs are automatically labeled based on the content by our github-actions labeling action
-With this format of issue reference in the PR title, the issue will be automatically closed when the PR is merged.
+* It's helpful to include a prefix in the summary that provides context to PR reviewers, such as `Build:`, `Docs:`, `Spark:`, `Flink:`, `Core:`, `API:`
+* If a PR is related to an issue, adding `Closes #1234` in the PR description will automatically close the issue and helps keep the project clean
-It's also helpful to include additional prefixes that help provide context to PR reviewers, such as `Build:`, `Docs:`, `Spark:`, `Flink:`, `Core:`, `API:`.
-Another thing to keep in mind is that if it's a PR that you've opened for visibility and may not necessarily be ready for review or merging, be sure to convert the PR to a draft.
+* If a PR is posted for visibility and isn't necessarily ready for review or merging, be sure to convert the PR to a draft

 ## Building the Project Locally